 Fidelity Investments Engages New Design Thinking Class for Millennial Investing Strategy

-What happens when smart and curious people from different organizations, disciplines, and generations team up and take a risk to do something that’s never been done before?
+SMITHFIELD, RI – What happens when smart and curious people from different organizations, disciplines, and generations team up and take a risk to do something that’s never been done before?
 Great ideas, partnerships, and innovative solutions that create value and opportunities for everyone involved.

-Last spring Bryant University faculty teamed up with Fidelity Investments to tackle a business challenge – how to encourage young investors to save for retirement.
+In spring 2016, Bryant University faculty teamed up with Fidelity Investments to tackle a business challenge – how to encourage young investors to save for retirement.
 While that goal seems far away for many, for Fidelity, having millennials understand the importance of saving early on is a key building block of retirement preparedness.
 And as a company rooted in innovation, Fidelity wanted to take a fresh look at the problem.

 A Problem and Solution Crossing Disciplinary Boundaries